The Guide to Living in Virginia

 WHAT IS THE PROPERTY TAX RATE FOR VIRGINIA?

-Property taxes in Virginia vary based on location, but are typically calculated per every $100 of assessed value.
+Property taxes in Virginia vary based on the county in which the home exists, and are typically calculated per every $100 of assessed value.

 HOW MUCH DOES IT COST TO BUY A HOME IN VIRGINIA?